titumozammel/human-energy-economics/README.md

 This phased approach enables organizations to establish reliable measurement, recover lost Human Energy, strengthen Sustainable Capacity, and expand Execution Capacity over time.

 ---

+---

+# Scope and Limitations

+Human Energy Economics (HEE) is a conceptual management theory.

+It explains how Human Energy influences Sustainable Execution Capacity and Sustainable Business Value by providing a systems-oriented perspective on organizational execution.

+HEE is not intended to explain every determinant of organizational performance, such as market conditions, competitive dynamics, macroeconomic factors, regulatory environments, or individual psychological differences.
+These factors may also influence organizational outcomes but lie outside the explanatory scope of this theory.

+The Human Energy Economics Capacity Model and its associated frameworks are conceptual representations of organizational relationships rather than statistically validated predictive models.

+Future empirical research is required to validate the proposed constructs, causal relationships, measurement instruments, and capacity model across different organizational contexts, industries, and cultures.

+---

 # Conclusion